Skip to main content

 Honor the turn of the calendar with these Lunar New Year activities and events in DC.

-Lunar New Year, a celebration known in China as “Spring Festival,” begins on Jan.
-29, 2025.
+Lunar New Year, a celebration known in China as “Spring Festival,” begins on Feb.
+16, 2026.
 With a variety of Asian cultures in the DC area, including Chinatown, the nation's capital features numerous ways to celebrate the holiday.
-We’ve detailed events and activities in Washington, DC that can help you kick off the Year of the Snake just right.
+We’ve detailed events and activities in Washington, DC that can help you kick off the Year of the Horse just right.

 01